 IS CREDIT CARD CONSOLIDATION MY ONLY OPTION?

 As a debt counselor, I receive many calls from people looking to escape a bad debt situation by seeking a new loan.
 Regardless of whether this is the right decision for them, they often don’t realize they have other options they can consider.
-Understanding all those options can be incredibly confusing, especially since they all have similar names, but that’s not excuse for learning what your options are before taking the plunge.
-So before we dive further into Credit Card Consolidation, I want to provide a brief overview of what options you can have outside of credit card consolidation.
+Understanding all those options can be incredibly confusing, especially since they all have similar names.
+So before we dive further into Credit Card Consolidation, I want to provide a brief overview of what options exist outside of credit card consolidation.

 Paying off Your Debt